baidu/dperf/README.md

 ## Advantage
 - High performance：
   - Based on DPDK, dperf can generate huge traffic with a single x86 server: tens of millions of HTTP CPS，hundreds of Gbps throughput and billions of concurrent connections.
 - Detailed statistics：
   - Provides detailed statistics and identify every packet loss.
 - Support multiple scenarios：
-  - Load testing and stability testing for Layer 4 Load Balancer and other Layer 4 gateways
+  - Load testing and stability testing for Layer 4 Load Balancer and other Layer 4 gateways.
-  - Network  performance testing for servers on cloud
+  - Network  performance testing for servers on cloud.
-  - Performance test of network package processing capability for NIC and CPU
+  - Performance test of network package processing capability for NIC and CPU.
-  - Can be used as a high performance HTTP server or client for load testing
+  - Can be used as a high performance HTTP server or client for load testing.

 ## Performance
 ### HTTP Connections per Second